 Arbor House Youth Shelter has been providing temporary residential services to youth ages 12-17 and support services to their families for over 25 years.
 Youth who utilize the shelter may be experiencing a crisis or conflict in the home, have runaway or be homeless.
 For youth who may be struggling in their homes, Arbor House provides a temporary respite so that underlying challenges may be addressed.
-Services include family counseling, case management, respite, psycho-educational and therapeutic groups, field trips, and referral services - all with the goal of reuniting the child with their families to access these services and/or provide support in stressful moments.
+Services include family counseling, case management, respite, psycho-educational and therapeutic groups, field trips, and referral services - all with the goal of reuniting the child with their family and promoting improved relationships.
+A 24-hour hotline is available for youth and their families to access these services and/or provide support in stressful moments.
 24-Hour Hotline: 845.279.2588